dunglas/mercure/README.md

 ### What's the Difference Between Mercure and WebSocket?

-[WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) is a low level and bidirectional protocol.
-Mercure is a high level and unidirectional protocol (servers-to-clients, but we will come back to that later).
+[WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) is a low level protocol, Mercure is a high level one.
-Unlike Mercure (which is built on top of Server-Sent Events), WebSocket [is not designed to leverage HTTP/2](https://www.infoq.com/articles/websocket-and-http2-coexist).
+Mercure provides convenient built-in features such as authorization, re-connection and state reconciliation ; while with WebSocket, you need to implement them yourself.

-Also, Mercure provides convenient built-in features (authorization, re-connection, state reconciliation...) while with WebSocket, you need to implement them yourself.
+Also, unlike Mercure (which is built on top of HTTP and Server-Sent Events), WebSocket [is not designed to leverage HTTP/2](https://www.infoq.com/articles/websocket-and-http2-coexist).

 HTTP/2 connections are multiplexed and bidirectional by default (it was not the case of HTTP/1).
-Even if Mercure is unidirectional, when using it over a h2 connection (recommended), your app can receive data through Server-Sent Events, and send data to the server with regular `POST` (or `PUT`/`PATCH`/`DELETE`) requests, with no overhead.
+When using Mercure over a h2 connection (recommended), your app can receive data through Server-Sent Events, and send data to the server with regular `POST` (or `PUT`/`PATCH`/`DELETE`) requests, with no overhead.

-Basically, in most cases Mercure can be used as a modern, easier to use replacement for WebSocket, but it is a higher level protocol.
+Basically, in most cases Mercure can be used as a modern and easier to use replacement for WebSocket.

 ### What's the Difference Between Mercure and WebSub?

-[WebSub](https://www.w3.org/TR/websub/) is a server-to-server protocol while Mercure is mainly a server-to-client protocol (that can also be used for server-to-server communication, but it's not is main interest).
+[WebSub](https://www.w3.org/TR/websub/) is a server-to-server only protocol, while Mercure is also a server-to-client and client-to-client protocol.

 Mercure has been heavily inspired by WebSub, and we tried to make the protocol as close as possible from the WebSub one.